 More than 300 mg of caffeine (about 2 to 3 cups of coffee) in a day may be linked to miscarriages and low-birth weight in babies.

 Withdrawal symptoms begin 12 to 24 hours after you stop caffeine.
 Most symptoms go away within a few days.

-Current as of: August 20, 2019
+Current as of: June 1, 2023

 Author: Poison & Drug Information Service, Alberta Health Services